 When you study at CCI, you don’t just sit in classes listening to teachers lecture you each program involves a practical component.
-The computer and network administration program features a hands-on IT lab, which in the medical programs you can use the labs to learn how to draw blood, take EKGs, compound medicines and deal with sterile products.
+The computer and network administration program features a hands-on IT lab, which in the medical programs you can use the labs to learn how to draw blood, take EKGs, compound medicines, and deal with sterile products.
 If you decide to take up CCI’s business accounting program, you will get to start and operate your own simulated business.

 At vocational college, not only do you get extensive hands-on experience in your chosen career through the course material but they can also arrange the externships and work experience that employers are looking for.

 At technical college, the study programs are job-specific so you learn what you need for a given career and, more importantly, they teach you the skills you need for careers in industries that need employees.
-For example, in Texas demand for entry-level healthcare careers are expected to increase by over 30% in the next seven years.
+In Texas, for example, demand for entry-level healthcare careers are expected to increase by over 30% in the next seven years.
 Each year there are expected to be 870 new medical records and health information specialists, 3,070 new medical assistants, and whopping 3,580 new positions available for medical secretaries.

 With the level of growth in the number of positions available and a shortage of candidates with the appropriate skills, those working in growth industries such as IT and healthcare are likely to experience job security as employers do not want to risk losing skilled employees.
 Also, these jobs are unlikely to be outsourced or automated, because they are positions whose responsibilities are time sensitive and often require face-to-face customer service and creative problem-solving.

 Finally, and potentially most importantly, technical schools give you all the information you need to undertake certification exams.
 Certification proves that you have the skills and the understanding you need to undertake the tasks you are certified for.
 University degrees give you general skills to apply to a range of positions, but to establish a career you need to undertake further hands-on work experience to prove your ability.
-Careers college gives you the specific knowledge you need for the job AND the practical experience to show you can put that knowledge into action, certification provides the evidence of your knowledge and experience.
+Careers college gives you the specific knowledge you need for the job AND the practical experience to show you can put that knowledge into action.
+Certification provides the evidence of your knowledge and experience.

-Certifications are usually industry-specific and maintained by respected industry organizations.
-For example, CCI Training’s Computer and Network Administration program prepares you for nine separate certification exams including four essential Microsoft certificates and the highly regarded CompTIA A+.
+Certifications are usually industry-specific and maintained by respected industry organizations. В For example, CCI Training’s Computer and Network Administration program prepares you for nine separate certification exams including four essential Microsoft certificates and the highly regarded CompTIA A+.

-If you undertake Pharmacy Technician training will also be able to sit their phlebotomy exams, as well as the Pharmacy Technicians Certification Board’s pharmacy technician certification and the National Pharmacy Technicians Association’s sterile product and compounding certifications.
+If you undertake Pharmacy Technician training will also be able to sit their phlebotomy exams, as well as the Pharmacy Technicians Certification Board’s pharmacy technician certification and the National Pharmacy Technicians Association sterile product and compounding certifications.

-Over the next few weeks, we will be looking at the organizations that provide certification in IT and allied health careers as well as the individual certificates they offer.
+We will be looking at the organizations that provide certification in IT and allied health careers as well as the individual certificates they offer.
 For more information on how vocational college can prepare you for a new career or build on your existing skills, fill out the form on this page or get in touch via Facebook.